mishaevtikhiev/evtikhiev.github.io/_pages/about.md

 In 2020, I obtained a Master's degree in Laser Technologies from the same university, with a specialization in biological and medical applications.
-During the first year, I worked as an engineer in the lab and a [scientific interviewer](https://areyde.com/interviews/) in the university's news portal.
+During the first year, I worked as an engineer in the lab and a [scientific interviewer](https://areyde.com/interviews/) at the university's news portal.
 Then, I joined JetBrains and fell in love with Data Science.

 <h2 style="margin-top: -5px;">Research</h2>